Impact of Topology on Multipartite Entanglement Distribution Protocols in Quantum Networks: Results

 We define the set of users as the four nodes furthest apart from each other (maximising the sum of pairwise shortest path distances).
 See, for example, the green user nodes in Figure \ref{fig:protocol_ex}.

-Performance of each protocol is shown in Table \ref{tab:cluster_perf}, and $\mathbb{E}[T]$ distribution can be seen in Figure \ref{fig:kde}.
+Performance of each protocol is shown in Table \ref{tab:cluster_perf}, and the distribution of $\mathbb{E}[T]$ is shown in Figure \ref{fig:kde}.
 On average, MPT performs best (mean $\mathbb{E}[T]=37.25$), and SPS performs worst (mean $\mathbb{E}[T]=100.84$).
 Given the same routing strategy (star-based or tree-based), MP always outperforms SP, since SP restricts the search space to the single precomputed optimal solution, whereas MP considers all solutions (including the optimal one).
 Given equal resources, tree-based protocols always outperform the star-based variant, since any star-based routing solution also satisfies the tree-based requirement (but not vice versa).
 SPT and MPS perform similarly overall (mean $\mathbb{E}[T]$ of 75.09 and 72.39 respectively), and when exactly they outperform each other is dependent on the specific topology.